lyteword/chspurgeon-tod/volume-1/psalm-19.md

 it were, visible in his works; as the divine poet (Du Bartas) sweetly:—

-## "Therein our fingers feel, our nostrils smell,
+Therein our fingers feel, our nostrils smell,

 Our palates taste his virtues that excel,